 This post is sponsored.
 This means we were asked to review or try something new, and then remunerated to share those thoughts.
 Since you are reading this post, it ALSO means that we enjoyed the experience.
 Friends don't let friends make false recommendations!

-Like most adults, I was first introduced to “amber” while sitting terrified in a movie theater.
+Like most adults, I was first introduced to “amber” while sitting terrified watching Jurassic Park in a movie theater.
 It popped up again when my babies were teething.
-Friends kept asking me if I had ever tried “those amber teething necklaces”.
+Friends kept encouraging me to giving my teething baby an amber teething necklace.

 I immediately pictured my little babushka gnawing on a giant golden nugget with a mosquito trapped inside, so I never took the plunge and tried them.
 My loss.